 - craft scissors

+- Prep the silk flowers.
 If your silk flowers and leaves are still attached to a branch, plug or cut them carefully off.
 You can place the blossoms loosely around your wreath form to estimate how many flowers you’ll need to cover the entire wreath.

+- Attach the leaves.
 Add a small dot of hot glue to a bottom of a leaf and stick it to the wreath form.
 Put some leaves on the top, and other leaves on the sides between the willow twigs.

+- Apply the flowers.
 Apply a small amount of glue to the back of a flower and press it onto the wreath form.
 Cover the top and sides of the wreath with blossoms.
 If you use different flowers, make sure to mix them often.
 Creating small groupings of the same flower can also look cute.
 Once you’re done, check the wreath form all sides and fill any gaps with additional blossoms.

+- Hang the wreath.
 Wrap a piece of ribbon or string around the wreath to hang it.